pymeasure/pymeasure/docs/introduction.rst

 Introduction
 ############

-PyMeasure uses an object oriented approach for communicating with scientific instruments, which provides a more intuitive interface where the low-level SCPI and GPIB commands are hidden from normal use.
+PyMeasure uses an object oriented approach for communicating with scientific instruments, which provides an intuitive interface where the low-level SCPI and GPIB commands are hidden from normal use.
 Users can focus on solving the measurement problems at hand, instead of re-inventing how to communicate with instruments.

 Instruments with VISA (GPIB, Serial, etc) are supported through the `PyVISA package`_ under the hood. `Prologix GPIB`_ adapters are also supported.
+Communication protocols can be swapped, so that instrument classes can be used with all supported protocols interchangeably.

 .. _PyVISA package: http://pyvisa.readthedocs.org/en/master/
 .. _Prologix GPIB: http://prologix.biz/